schnorbert/Journeys-in-Middle-Earth-Reader/README.md

 5- Press right click while the red box is visible to cancel scan.

+6- If you have highlighted text, then clicking "mouse side button 2" will read that text.

-6- Press F9 while holding the "mouse side button 2" to stop the script
+7- Press F9 while holding the "mouse side button 2" to stop the script

 _**Known issues:**_